-Running is not only good for the body, but it’s also good for the brain.
-Exercise is excellent for stress relief and running is a great option — you can run by yourself for a little time out, or with others for some social interaction.
-Regular cardio also sparks the growth of new blood vessels which nourish the brain, produce new brain cells and therefore improve overall brain performance and prevent cognitive decline.
+Running is not only good for your body, it also works wonders for your mind.
+Exercise is excellent for stress relief and running is a great option — you can run by yourself for some me-time, or with others for some social interaction.

-In fact, a 2019 review from the University of Palermo in Italy, and published in Genes, confirmed that many studies have shown physical activity may help to delay brain ageing and Alzheimer’s disease.
-It has also been shown to improve cognitive processes and memory, and has analgesic (pain relief) and antidepressant effects, and may help with an overall sense of wellbeing.
+In fact, a 2019 review from the University of Palermo confirmed that many studies have shown physical activity may help to delay brain ageing and Alzheimer’s disease.
+It has also been shown to improve cognitive processes and memory, has pain-relieving and antidepressant effects, and may help with an overall sense of wellbeing.

 Running is accessible

 Running is an accessible form of exercise — you don’t need any equipment except for a good pair of shoes.
 Running is also time-efficient — you can run from just about anywhere, so it’s a workout that doesn’t require travel to and from the gym.

 As with starting any fitness journey, preparation is key.
 Here are a few key things to do before you head out on your first run.

 If you’ve not run before (or haven’t laced up in a while ), it’s always a good idea to double check with your doctor first to get clearance, particularly if you have a chronic condition such as a heart condition, diabetes, arthritis, or you’ve had injuries from exercise in the past.

 If you’re healthy but have had past injuries or are experiencing any current aches or pains, it is recommended you consult a healthcare professional such as an exercise physiologist for a pre-running assessment, to discuss your physiology and how best to achieve your running goals.